tryton/tryton-client/doc/usage.rst

 The status bar provides general informations of the state of the Tryton client.
 It is divided in three parts.

-* On its left side the company name of the users actual company is shown.
+* On its left side the real name and company name of the users actual company is shown.
-* In the center of the status bar are informations about open requests for the actual user provided.
-There is also a button to create and to find allocated requests.
+* In the center of the status bar the number of waiting requests for the actual user are displayed.
 * On its right side are details of the server connection shown including database and user informations if connected.
 It is also noted there, if there is no connection to a Tryton server at all.
 The right side information of the status bar is build with the following pattern::

     <user-name>@<tryton-server-address>:<port>/<database-name>

+  If the client is connected to the server with an SSL-secured connection, an additional lock icon appears rightmost some certificate details in a mouse hover popup.

 The Status bar can be enabled and disabled in the menu at Options > Form > Status bar